by Katherine V. Forrest

 Fifty-five years have passed since 4,000 women escaped a tyrannical Earth and colonized the planet of Maternas.
 The women of the Unity have brought children into their world, the first in the history of humankind to inherit a legacy of ultimate freedom and possibility.

 But these children are a breed unto themselves.
 They have bonded and communicate with each other in a way the older generation cannot fathom, and most disturbing of all, they question many of the Unity’s cherished precepts, laying claim to a rival standard of conduct.

 Into this widening schism walks young Joss.
 She becomes deeply involved with Emerald, a woman who struggles to locate her long-lost daughter and finds herself caught between two factions in a burgeoning conflict of the gravest proportions.

-With Daughters of an Emerald Dusk, Forrest has created her most electrifying, suspenseful, and yes, sexiest novel yet in this acclaimed series that began in 1984 with Daughters of a Coral Dawn.
+With Daughters of an Emerald Dusk, Forrest has created her most electrifying and suspenseful novel yet in this acclaimed series that began with Daughters of a Coral Dawn.

 Lambda Literary Foundation

 Daughters of an Emerald Dusk: Winner, Best LGBT Science-Fiction